hafsaabid416/solar-radiation-analytics-pipeline/README.md

 # solar-radiation-analytics-pipeline

 An end-to-end data engineering project that automates the ingestion, cleaning, and visualisation of **686,000+ real-world meteorological records** from the University of Bradford's weather station, transforming raw sensor output into actionable intelligence for solar energy planning and public health risk assessment.
+Built as part of MSc AI & Machine Learning — COS7046-B Big Data Visualization, University of Bradford.

 ---